 Monitored and evaluated professional work experience in an environment related to the electronic production and design major.
 Placement is limited to situations available from or approved by the Office of Experiential Learning and the Electronic Production and Design department chair or designee.
 To apply for an internship, students must see the internship coordinator in the Office of Experiential Learning prior to registering.
 Note: Equivalent credit for prior experience is not available due to the requirement of concurrent contract between the employer/supervisor and the college.
 International students in F-1 status must obtain authorization on their Form I-20 from the Counseling and Advising Center prior to beginning an internship.

 In this class, students will collaborate to compose and perform original interactive multimedia works that explore and showcase many of the new possibilities created by mobile devices and wireless networks.
 They will learn to design and program custom performance interfaces for the iPad and use it in a performance, thus demonstrating it to be a clear, direct, powerful, versatile, and truly expressive musical controller.
 The students will form and perform in unique combinations and explore and define novel symbiotic roles and radically new music-making and sound-producing paradigms.
+Students taking this class will need to use their own iPad.

 In this class students will learn to use the Apple XCode IDE and the iOS SDK to develop synthesis, signal processing, and MIDI apps for the iPad.
 The C programming language will be reviewed, and Objective-C will be introduced. iOS programming will be done with the Cocoa API and the Cocoa Touch frameworks.
 Basic audio and MIDI programming will be done using Apple's Core Audio and CoreMIDI framework.
 Advanced audio and MIDI will be programmed using the Csound for iOS SDK, an iOS wrapper for the Csound API.
 In addition, students will learn to work with the Git version control system and will join the iOS Developer Program and learn to distribute their iPad apps on the Apple App Store.